dillonkearns/idiomatic-elm-package-guide/README.md

 * Instead of directly answering a common question, send a link to the answer.
 That way you don't ever have to write that answer again, and it is there for future reference.
 * If a question keeps coming up, it may also mean that it's an opportunity to make your API simpler or more intuitive.

-## Useful Resources

-Brian's talk on publishing a package
-Elm package previews
-Medium blog posts on publishing elm packages
-Elm guide on publishing packages, making nice modules and docs Richard's Elm Europe talk on APIs (both keynotes) Evan's talk on the evolution of a package

 ## License

 ## Managing feature requests